integral-io/time-tracker/README.md

 developer focused time track tool where users interact via slack to record their hours.

+## Database setup on mac / linux

+You'll need to run a local docker instance of ms sql server on your mac or linux box to be able to run the app locally.
+Here are instructions on how to do that: https://medium.com/@jamesrf/local-sql-server-running-in-container-mac-linux-for-use-with-ef-e37c17308754

+The database name, userid and password are configured in the app under the appsettings.json (Development one for local).

 ## testing locally against Slack

 You'll need to change the url to which Slack calls out in the config here: